whisthq/whist/protocol/.github/pull_request_template.md

 List all the possible scenarios/edge cases that you tested.
 For instance, if you implemented a login feature, you could say that you tested 1.
 A correct username/password 2.
 Correct username but incorrect password 3.
 Correct username and admin password.

+### Testing guidelines
+Please give instructions for other people to test. e.g:
+- deploy to server
+- connect with client
+- do x
+- do y
+- upload client and server logs as a comment on this PR if there are issues.

 ### Tested with Success by
 - [ ] Phil
 - [ ] Ming